core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 If relying on a proxy, each client sends the deterministic request to the proxy as a ticket request (see {{intermediaries-e2e-security}}).
 However, differently from what is defined in {{intermediaries-e2e-security}} when the ticket request is not a deterministic request, the clients do not include a Listen-to-Multicast-Responses Option.
 This results in the proxy forwarding the ticket request (i.e., the phantom observation request) to the server and obtaining the information required to listen to multicast notifications, unless the proxy has already set itself to do so.
 Also, the proxy will be able to serve multicast notifications from its cache as per {{I-D.amsuess-core-cachable-oscore}}.
 An example considering such a setup is shown in {{intermediaries-example-e2e-security-det}}.

 Note that the phantom registration request is, in terms of transport-independent information, identical to the same deterministic request possibly sent by each client (e.g., if a proxy is deployed).
-Thus, if the server receives such a phantom registration request, the error informative response may omit the 'ph_req' parameter (see {{ssec-server-side-informative}}).
+Thus, if the server receives such a phantom registration request, the informative response may omit the 'ph_req' parameter (see {{ssec-server-side-informative}}).
 If a client receives an informative response that includes the 'ph_req' parameter, and this specifies transport-independent information different from the one of the sent deterministic request, then the client considers the informative response malformed.

-If the optimization defined in {{self-managed-oscore-group}} is also used, the 'gp_material' element in the error informative response from the server MUST also include the following elements from the Group_OSCORE_Input_Material object.
+If the optimization defined in {{self-managed-oscore-group}} is also used, the 'gp_material' element in the informative response from the server MUST also include the following elements from the Group_OSCORE_Input_Material object.

    * 'alg', 'ecdh_alg' and 'ecdh_params', as per {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.